 Designed for practitioners in non-governmental organizations (NGOs), government, industry, and military who are active participants in humanitarian relief operations.
-New logistics concepts and strategies will help you improve decision making in preparedness, response, and system design.
-Courses are a blended format combining face-to-face instruction with online interactive tools.
-Each course can be applied towards earning a Health and Humanitarian Supply Chain Management (HHSCM) Certificate.
+Learn new logistics concepts and strategies to help you improve decision making in preparedness, response, and system design through face-to-face instruction and online interactive tools.

 Designed primarily for entry-level and supervisory level positions in supply chain management.
 The courses are also appropriate for executives new to supply chain or a specific supply chain domain, veterans seeking entry into commercial opportunities, and individuals re-entering the job market and seeking a refresher on supply chain topics.

 These courses are offered in a self-paced online format.
 The courses can also be offered in alternative formats (in classroom, onsite, hybrid) and as custom, tailored offerings to meet your company’s specific employee training needs.